tanujdhiman/Data_Structure_and_Algorithms/Stack/Readme.md

 As, Stack is collection of items but stored elements in LIFO order.
 Items can be inserted or removed from only one end i.e TOP.

 ![](images/Stack-as-array.gif)

+If Stack is empty then TOP = -1 But in this TOP = 3 that means there are four elements.